Kingsley-Don/isshin/README.md

 ## Roadmap

 - deploy preset (now and heroku)
 - npx support like CRA
-- typescript support